equinor/appsec-fundamentals-authn-authz-cs/doc/content/the_basics_of_aanda_1.md

 ## Please Note

-* Use Azure AD v2 - MSAL
+* Use Microsoft Entra ID v2 - MSAL
-* Azure AD v1 (ADAL) was [deprecated](https://github.com/azure-deprecation/dashboard/issues/60) on December 31th 2022.
+* Microsoft Entra ID v1 (ADAL) was [deprecated](https://github.com/azure-deprecation/dashboard/issues/60) on December 31th 2022.
 * (Be aware of doc/answers and v1 vs. v2 (it's easy to read the wrong docs or old answers on stack overflow 😀 ))